 The combined account balances the Company maintains at financial institutions typically exceed federally insured limits, and there is a concentration of credit risk related to accounts on deposit in excess of federally insured limits.
-The company has not experienced any losses in such accounts and believes this risk of loss is not significant.
+The Company has not experienced any losses in such accounts and believes this risk of loss is not significant.

-Interest Rate Swaps
+Interest Rate Swap Agreements

-Interest rate swaps were not in place during fiscal year ending March 31, 2012.
 Interest rate swap agreements were reported as either assets or liabilities in the consolidated balance sheet at fair value.
-For interest rate swap agreements previously designated and qualifying as cash flow hedges, gains or losses on the effective portion of the hedge were initially included as a component of other comprehensive income and are subsequently reclassified into earnings when interest on the related debt was paid.
-For interest rate swap agreements which were not designated and qualifying as cash flow hedges, the changes in the fair value are recorded in earnings.
+Interest rate swap agreements were not designated as cash-flow hedges, and accordingly the changes in the fair value are recorded in earnings.
 The Company does not use interest rate swaps for speculative purposes.
-See note 6 - "Interest Rate Swap Agreements".
+See Note 6.